mhall0808/the-force-app/README.md

 Manage Starships:
     Use the CRUD functionality to create, read, update, or delete starship data.
+### NOTE
+Ollama will download QWEN2.5:0.5b - this is about 400 MB.
+Furthermore, the API will need to migrate the database and seed the data.
+You will need to wait a moment before jumping into it.
+1) Verify that the API has completed the seed.
+2) Verify that Ollama finished downloading.
+Or - just wait about a minute and everything should be ready without you having to look at it :)

 ## Additional Notes
 * Qwen2.5 has banned the word 'slave'.
 If you pass it that word, it flat-out rejects the message.
 I have tried to compensate for this by 'sanitizing' the text before it goes in.
 However, there may be more banned words that I don't know about.